Darnytskyi District

-It is the southeastern district of Kyiv located on the left bank of Dnipro river.
-It borders the Holosiivskyi District of the city to its west, across the river, Dniprovskyi District of city to its north, and the Brovary Raion of the Kyiv Oblast to its east and Boryspil Raion of Kyiv Oblast to its east and south.
+It is the southeastern district of Kyiv, located on the left bank of the Dnipro river.
+It borders the Holosiivskyi District of the city to its west, across the river, Dniprovskyi District of city to its north, across the railway, and the Brovary Raion of the Kyiv Oblast to its east and Boryspil Raion of Kyiv Oblast to its east and south.
 The population of the city raion is estimated around 348,000 inhabitants.